 The Office of Admissions evaluates transfer credit at the point students confirm their intent to enroll at Mason.
 Once you have signed up for Orientation, you should be able to view your Transfer Credit Evaluation under Student Records on Patriot Web.
 If credits are missing from your record, please first make sure you have submitted your final transcript and allow seven business days after the transcript has been received.
 If, after that time, no credits are posted, please contact credeval@gmu.edu.
-Please note that during the busy times of January and the summer months, evaluations may take longer.
-If some, but not all, credits have been posted and it has been more than seven business days since your transcript or document was received by Mason, please submit a Transfer Credit Inquiry Form to the Office of Admissions: gmu.edu/admissions-aid/how-apply/ transfer/transfer-credit-policy.
+Please note that during the busy periods, like January and the summer months, evaluations may take longer.
+If some, but not all, credits have been posted and it has been more than seven business days since your transcript or document was received by Mason, please submit the Transfer Credit Inquiry Form to credeval@gmu.edu.